domfarolino/blog/_posts/2016-12-26-Browser-Cache-Service-Worker.md

 ### Cache-Control: no-cache

 The `no-cache` Cache-Control directive isn't exactly intuitive.
-Contrary to popular belief this directive actually instructs the browser to cache the content (IKR), however the client MUST revalidate the content before serving from cache.
+Contrary to popular belief this directive actually instructs the browser to cache content with the condition that the client MUST revalidate the content every time before serving from cache.
 If content has not changed on the server (regardless of whether headers have changed or not) the cached version will be served with an HTTP `304 Not Modified` response content.

 > So does `max-age=0` do the same thing as `no-cache`?